0000000O0Oo/BrainpanShellGen/README.md

 # Cross Platform Brainpan Shell Generator

+**Still need to add a python Shellcode encoder, so we can read it and parse it without problem This has been done in the KnowYourMem challenge in defcon 2021.**

 I made that for fun, don't ask why i made that now that you know why.

 ```